-The following table provides details regarding the estimated incremental payments by the Company to the executives indicated below under the above-described agreements in the event of (i) termination without cause/resignation for good reason, and (ii) termination without cause upon a "change of control", assuming the event took place on September 30, 2024.
+The following table provides details regarding the estimated incremental payments by the Company to the executives indicated below under the above-described agreements in the event of (i) termination without cause/resignation for good reason, and (ii) termination without cause upon a "change of control", assuming the event took place on September 30, 2025.

-Estimated Incremental Payment on Termination as at September 30, 2024.
+Estimated Incremental Payment on Termination as at September 30, 2025

-Name Triggering event Base salary (\$) Bonus under short-term incentive compensation (\$) Long-term incentive compensation (\$) Other benefits (\$) Total (\$) Juan Gavidia CEO Termination for Any Reason (1) 42,475 Nil Nil Nil 42,475 Nuria Menendez CFO & General Manager, Orovalle Termination Without Cause (2) 327,471 Nil Nil Nil 327,471 Binh Vu VP Legal Affairs Termination Without Cause (3) 50,001 Nil Nil Nil 50,001 Ruben Collar Director of Operations, Orovalle Termination Without Cause (4) 292,606 Nil Nil Nil 292,606 dismissed without cause.
+Name Triggering event Base salary (\$) Bonus under short-term incentive compensation (\$) Long-term incentive compensation (\$) Other benefits (\$) Total (\$) Juan Gavidia CEO Termination for Any Reason (1) 43,803 Nil Nil Nil 43,803 Nuria Menendez CFO & General Manager, Orovalle Termination Without Cause (2) 367,920 Nil Nil Nil 367,920 Binh Vu VP Legal Affairs Termination Without Cause (3) 50,001 Nil Nil Nil 50,001 Ruben Collar Director of Operations, Orovalle Termination Without Cause (4) 321,630 Nil Nil Nil 321,630

-(1) Pursuant to the Second Independent Consulting Agreement, Mr. Gavidia is entitled to thirty (30) days' notice or payment of the portion of the annual consulting fee of approximately \$509,702 (US\$377,585) due during the notice period in lieu of the notice period.
-This amount represents payment in lieu of notice.

-(2) Pursuant to Spanish employment legislation, Ms. Menendez is entitled to a termination payment equal to 33 days of salary for each year worked with a maximum of 24 months' salary if Ms. Menendez is

-(3) Pursuant to Mr. Vu's consulting agreement with the Company, he is entitled to a termination payment equal to three (3) months' annual fee.

-(4) Pursuant to Spanish employment legislation, Mr. Collar is entitled to a termination payment equal to 45 days of salary for each year worked from the 2009 until February 11, 2012 and 33 days of salary for each year worked since February 12, 2012, with a maximum of 24 months' salary if Mr. Collar is dismissed without cause.
+- (1) Pursuant to the Second Independent Consulting Agreement, Mr. Gavidia is entitled to thirty (30) days' notice or payment of the portion of the annual consulting fee of approximately \$525,637 (US\$377,585) due during the notice period in lieu of the notice period.
+This amount represents payment in lieu of notice. - (2) Pursuant to Spanish employment legislation, Ms. Menendez is entitled to a termination payment equal to 33 days of salary for each year worked with a maximum of 24 months' salary if Ms. Menendez is dismissed without cause. - (3) Pursuant to Mr. Vu's consulting agreement with the Company, he is entitled to a termination payment equal to three (3) months' annual fee. - (4) Pursuant to Spanish employment legislation, Mr. Collar is entitled to a termination payment equal to 45 days of salary for each year worked from the 2009 until February 11, 2012 and 33 days of salary for each year worked since February 12, 2012, with a maximum of 24 months' salary if Mr. Collar is dismissed without cause.